Collect, recirculate and recycle

 Did you know that the most valuable clothing is already in your wardrobe?
 Between 2000 and 2015 clothing production doubled but the number of times an item of clothing was worn before being thrown away fell by over a third (Ellen MacArthur Foundation, Circular Business Models, Redefining Growth for a Thriving Fashion Industry, 2021).

 Before you leave your pre-loved items at our stores have you thought about having a clothes swap with your friends, repairing or even reselling your garments?
+Find lots of useful tips on how you can repair and extend the lifespan of your clothing with H&M Take Care.

 Almost all our stores have garment collecting points and accept textiles from any brand in any condition, even holey socks!
 Here’s a list of what you can send for recirculation and recycling and where:

-Find your local H&M recycling point
+Find your local H&M garment collecting point

 H&M accepts all garments and textiles.
 Read more here and find your local store here.

-Find you local &Other Stories recycling point
+Find you local &Other Stories garment collecting point

 &Other Stories accepts pre-loved garments and textiles from all brands.
 Also accepts beauty packaging.
 Read more here and find your local store here.

-Find your local Arket recycling point
+Find your local Arket garment collecting point

 Arket accepts all textiles, garments and shoes plus ARKET product packaging.
 Read more here and find your local store here.

-Find your local Monki recycling point
+Find your local Monki garment collecting point

 Monki accepts used clothes and home textiles.
 Read more here and find your local store here .

-Find your local Weekday recycling point
+Find your local Weekday garment collecting point

 Weekday accepts used clothes and home textiles.
 Read more here and find your local store here.

-Find COS recycling points
+Find COS garment collecting points

 1 For more information about our garment collection project, please see our Sustainability Disclosure, page 55.